 The Arts Charity at Dean Clough (ACDC) is the charity which manages the studios and galleries on site.
 A fuller description of its activities can be found on the website here:

-You can subscribe here to receive gallery invitations and listings information.
-ACDC should also be contacted if you are interested in exhibiting or performing at Dean Clough or if you want to know more about the bursary studio scheme.
-The executive director of ACDC is Vic Allen who can be contacted at either firstname.lastname@example.org or on 01422 255258.
+If you are interested in exhibiting or performing at Dean Clough or if you want to know more about the bursary studio scheme, please contact firstname.lastname@example.org